oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/model-in-image/overview.md

 When you deploy a Model in Image domain resource YAML file:

   - The operator will run a Kubernetes Job called the 'introspector job' that:
-    - Merges your WDT artifacts.
+    - Merges your WDT models.
     - Runs WDT tooling to generate a domain home.
     - Packages the domain home and passes it to the operator.